harshrajshs/Improving_Image_Captioning_via_predicting_structured_concepts_encoder_blocks_demo/README.md

-# Image Captioning with Structured Concepts
+# Image Captioning via Predicting Structured Concepts

 This repository implements the encoder block of the research paper "Improving image captioning via predicting structured concepts".
 The encoder block is a crucial component in the image captioning model described in the paper.